Germinari1/DiffuseIt/README.md

 # Generating images with a diffusion model
 ## What is even this?
 This project is a simplified implementation of the [Imagen](https://imagen.research.google/) text-to-image model.
-More specifically, this is an example of difussion model for image generation.
-Such a project is an efficient way of learning the difficult topic of modern generative AI by doing and exploring how an functional implementation might work.
+More specifically, this is an example of a diffusion model for image generation.
+Such a project is an efficient way of learning the difficult topic of modern generative AI by doing and exploring how a functional implementation might work.

 ## Main ideas
 When given an image caption, the **Imagen** text-to-image model generates an image that depicts the scene described - well, basically what you would expect from a generative model.
 This model employs a **cascading diffusion model** and utilizes a **T5 text encoder** to produce a caption encoding.
 This encoding conditions a base image generator, followed by a series of super-resolution models that refine the base image.

 Other interesting aspects of this model worth noting are the concepts of **noise conditioning augmentation** and **dynamic thresholding**.

-It is also important to note that this implementation is based on Phil Wang's [implementation](https://github.com/lucidrains/imagen-pytorch) and was made possible by the lage collection of learning materials - both theoretical and practical - available online,  such as articles, tutorials, and blog posts.
+It is also important to note that this implementation is based on Phil Wang's [implementation](https://github.com/lucidrains/imagen-pytorch) and was made possible by the large collection of learning materials - both theoretical and practical - available online,  such as articles, tutorials, and blog posts.

-If you want to read the ogirinal Imagen paper, you can find it [here](https://arxiv.org/abs/2205.11487)
+If you want to read the original Imagen paper, you can find it [here](https://arxiv.org/abs/2205.11487)

 ## Usage and Getting Started
 First, clone this repository: